Summoner (video game)

-Summoner is an action role-playing game developed by Volition and published by THQ.
-It was released as a launch title for the PlayStation 2 in 2000, and was subsequently ported to Microsoft Windows and Mac OS the following year.
+Summoner is an action role-playing game developed by Volition and published by THQ for the PlayStation 2.
+It was released as a launch title for the console and was subsequently ported to Microsoft Windows and Mac OS the following year.
+And in 2024, the game was ported to the PlayStation 4 and the PlayStation 5 released on the PlayStation Store.
 In the game, the player plays the role of Joseph and can assemble a team of compatriots and summon powerful monsters.
 The game has a world map, involved storyline, and unique hybrid combat system involving real-time and turn-based mechanisms.

 A sequel, Summoner 2, was released in 2002.
-After the bankruptcy of publisher THQ in December 2012, the Summoner franchise was acquired by Nordic Games, who have since published Summoner on GOG.com (February 25, 2014) and on Steam Digital Distribution platform (March 12, 2014).
+After the bankruptcy of publisher THQ in December 2012, the Summoner franchise was acquired by Nordic Games, now THQ Nordic, who released the PlayStation 2 version of the first game on the PlayStation 4 and PlayStation 5 in July 2024.

 Plot

-The player takes on the role of Joseph and his party.
+The player takes on the role of Joseph and his party of three other individuals: Flece (a professional bandit), Rosalind (a monk in training), and Jekhar (a knight of Lenele's king).
 Joseph is an ordinary peasant farmer who is also born a Summoner who can control the rings of Summoning.
-Joseph and his companions travel throughout the land to acquire the rings to protect the realm of Medeva from attacks by the tyrannical Emperor Murod of Orenia, who is determined to destroy the Summoner and prevent a prophecy that foretells the end of the Emperor's reign by his hands.
+In his childhood, he had summoned a demon to kill off a warding invasion from Orenian soldiers.
+To his dismay, his demon not only kill the invaders, but also his family, and other members of his village.
+During this time, he was under the guidance of Yago, a monk who hailed from a sacred island called Iona.
+He vowed to never use the rings again, until his present situation required it.
+Joseph attempts to meet Yago at the kingdom of Lenele, where he meets his first companion, Flece.
+She helps Joseph infiltrate the castle, where they both meet Yago.
+Yago returns Joseph the Ring of Darkness, the same ring that Joseph used back when he was a child.
+Yago informs Joseph and Flece that their enemy is Murod of Orenia, who is determined to destroy the Summoner and prevent a prophecy that foretells the end of the Emperor's reign by his hands.
 The characters must also simultaneously attempt to restore the power of the air god, Urath, and foil the depravations of the disciples of his fire and death goddess nemesis, Laharah.